Corporate - Corporate residenceLast reviewed - 12 March 2023

 PE from a DTT perspective

-In general, the provisions of DTTs concluded by Poland are based on the Organisation for Economic Co-operation and Development (OECD) Model Tax Convention on Income and on Capital (OECD Model), except for provisions related to taxation of royalties, which are based on the United Nations (UN) Model Double Taxation Convention.
+In general, the provisions of DTTs concluded by Poland are based on the OECD Model Tax Convention on Income and on Capital (OECD Model), except for provisions related to taxation of royalties, which are based on the United Nations (UN) Model Double Taxation Convention.

 Note that some DTTs concluded by Poland also encompass other PE concepts (e.g. service PE concept or offshore PE concept).